sapfluxnet/sfn_datapaper/README.md

-A repository for results of the Sfn data paper
+SAPFLUXNET data paper results
 ================

 ## Requirements

-To run the code in this repository, one needscthe following structure within the project folder:
+To run the code in this repository, one needs the following structure within the project folder:

   - data: contains the sapfluxnet data version(s), e.g. 0.1.3.